What is the course about?

 Are there any other costs?
 Is there anything I need to bring?

-Students should bring a sketchbook, notebook and drawing materials to each session.
+Students should bring a notebook or sketchbook to record ideas and details.

 It is advised that students to bring along a mobile device that has a camera function or a digital camera for recording and reflecting own work processes.
-Threads, fabric and embellishment materials will be required as the course progresses.
+You may want to use your own threads, fabric and embellishment materials as the course progresses to reflect your own style.

 When I've finished, what course can I do next?

-You might be interested in other textile courses at City Lit such as:
+You might be interested in other textile courses at Build such as:

 VX702 Textiles: constructing pattern, colouring cloth